 Step 4 – Sew Ribbon to Towel

-Next unfold the hand towel, and sew the ribbon to the towel.
+Next on this how to sew a hooded baby towel sewing tutorial, it’s time to sew!
+Start by unfolding the hand towel, and sew the ribbon to the towel.
 Stitch along both sides of the ribbon, staying as close to the edge as possible.

 Step 5 – Fold Hand Towel